Python on OLCF Systems

 In high-performance computing, Python is heavily used to analyze scientific data on the system.
 Some users require specific versions of Python or niche scientific packages to analyze their data, which may further depend on numerous other Python packages.
 Because of all the dependencies that some Python packages require, and all the types of data that exist, it can be quite troublesome to get different Python installations to “play nicely” with each-other, especially on an HPC system where the system environment is complicated.
 “Virtual environments” help alleviate these issues by isolating package installations into self-contained directory trees.

-Although Python has a native virtual environment feature (venv), one popular virtual environment manager is Conda, a package and virtual environment manager from the Anaconda distribution.
+Although Python has a native virtual environment feature (venv), one popular virtual environment manager is Conda, an open source package and virtual environment manager.
 Conda allows users to easily install different versions of binary software packages and any required libraries appropriate for their computing platform.
 The versatility of conda allows a user to essentially build their own isolated Python environment, without having to worry about clashing dependencies and other system installations of Python.
-Conda is available on select OLCF systems (Summit and Andes), and loading the default Python module on Summit and Andes loads an Anaconda Python distribution.
-Loading this distribution automatically puts you in a “base” conda environment, which already includes packages that one can use for simulation, analysis, and machine learning.
+Conda is available on select OLCF systems (Andes and Frontier).

 For users interested in using Python with Jupyter, see our Jupyter at OLCF page instead.